chesio/bc-cache/README.md

 1. In `.htaccess` file, the rules are used to determine whether current HTTP(S) request should be *served* from cache.

 When you add new rule for *cache writing* via `bc-cache/filter:skip-cache` filter, you should always consider whether the rule should be also enforced for *cache reading* via `.htaccess` file.
 In general, if your rule has no relation to request URI (for example you check cookies or `User-Agent` string), you probably want to have the rule in both places.
+The same applies to `bc-cache/filter:query-string-fields-whitelist` filter - any extra whitelisted fields will not prevent *cache writing* anymore, but will still prevent *cache reading* unless they are integrated into respective rule in `.htaccess` file.

 ## Cache viewer